librark/componark/src/components/multiselect/README.rst

 ***********

-The ``ark-multiselect`` allows the user to select multiple items from a list, the items groups in the multiselect field and the list can be filtered from an input text.
+The ``ark-multiselect`` allows the user to select multiple items from a list, the items are grouped in the multiselect field and the list can be filtered from an input text.
 Each item can be removed one by one and at the same time.

 Examples
 ========

-    **Normal list multiselect**
+    **Simple list multiselect**

     .. code-block:: html